Among the retail traders I’ve spoken to over the years, more than half say they wish to eventually trade full time from home.

 Harsh Truth #1

-Most likely, over the long term you’d be getting 10% or less.
+Most likely, over the long term you’d be getting less than 5% on average.

 Of course, as with any competitive endeavor there will be outliers who will perform much better.
-But for the most part, a reasonable profit expectation would be 5% – 10%.
+But for the most part, a reasonable profit expectation would be an average of 2-3% per month.

 The truth can be a bitter pill to swallow, but it’s better to be disappointed with the truth than to be led on by a lie.